 Question: How do I become a teacher if I have a master’s degree?

 Answer: If you already have a master’s degree but did not major in education, you may be eligible for accelerated or intensive teacher preparation if such a program is available in your state.
 You may also be able to teach in private schools to gain experience in order to apply for teacher licensure by portfolio without completing additional education.
-States that have alternate routes that may accelerate licensure for those who have already completed post-graduate education include Arkansas, Connecticut, Delaware, Florida, Idaho, Iowa, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, New Hampshire, Nevada, New Mexico, New York, North Carolina, Oklahoma, West Virginia, Wisconsin, Rhode Island, and Vermont.
+States that have alternate routes that may accelerate licensure specifically for those who have already completed a graduate education include Arkansas, Delaware, Indiana, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New Mexico, New York, and Vermont.